The web works on the HyperText Transfer Protocol, or HTTP for short. That is why we use http:// in front of URLs.

 For example, imagine that you have written a thorough guide on your website about a topic.
-After a year or so, you create another guide which is more up to date than the previous one.
-It would make sense to redirect the old guide to the new guide to take advantage of the search rankings of the first guide (which we discuss in the next point) and also to improve the user experience.
+After a year or so, you create another guide that is more up-to-date than the previous one.
+It would make sense to redirect the old guide to the new one to take advantage of the search rankings of the first guide (which we discuss in the next point) and improve the user experience.

-While 404 errors don’t affect your website search engine rankings, they are a wasted opportunity to improve your website’s SEO.
+While 404 errors don’t affect your website’s search engine rankings, they are a wasted opportunity to improve your website’s SEO.
 Any time another website links to you with an incorrect URL, you don’t get any advantage of the link because of the error.
-Even if no user ever visited your website through the link, it makes sense to redirect the incorrect URL to the correct URL to get the SEO benefit.
+Even if no user visits your website through the link, it makes sense to redirect the incorrect URL to the correct URL to get the SEO benefit.

 If you’ve built an affiliate site, then you know the amount of effort it takes to manage links.
 To ease this process, you can create redirections instead.
 For example, a simple URL to an affiliate partner could be

-That link is neither friendly neither easy to manage.
+That link is neither friendly nor easy to manage.
 By creating a simple redirect from the URL

 www.yoursite.com/links/affpartner to the above URL, you can easily manage your affiliate links and even update the tracking data in the future.

 If you’ve read our other guides, then you’d know that Rank Math can help you with redirections.
 Specifically, it can help you set up redirections in advance if you know you’ll need it or even do it if you have an error on your website.
 Our detailed guides on those topics will help you understand how to achieve that better.